2023 – 2026

 The Claude 4 line (May 2025 onward)

 Claude Opus 4 and Sonnet 4 launched together on May 22, 2025 as the public debut of the Claude 4 line.
 Opus 4 was the first new Opus-tier model in fourteen months — the longest gap between flagships in the line's history.
-The mid-version cadence accelerated noticeably afterward: Opus 4.1 in August, the 4.5 generation across all three tiers in September / October / November 2025, Opus 4.6 in February 2026 alongside Sonnet 4.6, and Opus 4.7 in April 2026.
+The mid-version cadence accelerated noticeably afterward: Opus 4.1 in August, the 4.5 generation across all three tiers in September / October / November 2025, Opus 4.6 in February 2026 alongside Sonnet 4.6, Opus 4.7 in April 2026, and Opus 4.8 on May 28, 2026 — the latter shipping the Dynamic Workflows orchestration feature and the effort-control dial alongside the model itself.

 The Claude 4 era has also been when Claude Code went from a developer side-project to a cornerstone product, and when the “agentic” framing of the platform — Opus 4.x for long-horizon coding, Sonnet 4.x for routed everyday work, Haiku 4.5 for high-volume cheap calls — became the canonical recommendation.